 To check out the Social Thinking Research homepage, click here.

-Research published in the Journal of Autism and Developmental Disorders supports using Social Thinking Vocabulary with individuals with High-Functioning Autism and Asperger’s Syndrome.
+Research published in the Journal of Autism and Developmental Disorders supports using Social Thinking Vocabulary with individuals with autism levels 1 and 2.
 Learn more here.

 Personal